felixgao-0/4-Port-USB-Hub/projects/4-port-USB-Hub/README.md

 The design process was simple enough.
 I followed the tutorial up until the whole 4 ports instead of 2 things.
 It became the most confusing laying out the PCB parts, I was just YEETING things across the design panel.
 Recommendation to whoever reads this, your schematic is very useful haha.

+## Information for Arcade

+This was a blast making this for Arcade!
+I hope my PC doesn't explode using this (/hj).
+I would have never touched PCB with my life before this (mainly due to the feeling of it being too complicated and expensive).
+Yall have seriously changed my life!

+To experience this project, you can upload these files to JLCPCB and buy it for yourself (I'm not responsible for ur PC exploding, not that it would hopefully /hj).
+If you actually do try it let me know what happens!